Tclack88/Cryptography-and-Cybersecurity-collection/wargame_walkthroughs_insights_gained/bandit/README.md

 This was my poor attempt (it worked, but not every connection would be made it was also slow)

-(Background: a Daemon is listening on port 30002 if it recieves the password for bandit24 plus a 4-digit secret pin, it returns the password for bandit25)
+(Background: a Daemon is listening on port 30002 if it receives the password for bandit24 plus a 4-digit secret pin, it returns the password for bandit25)

 ```bash